-Fri.
-8 – Fri.
+Sat.
+9 – Fri.
 15 January 2021, 42nd meeting under WG 11 auspices in Capetown, ZA.

 Thu.
 22 Apr. – Wed.
 28 Apr.
-2021, 43rd meeting under ITU-T SG16 auspices in Geneva, CH (note: this might be converted to a teleconference-based meeting in response to the COVID-19 pandemic)
+2021, 43rd meeting under ITU-T SG16 auspices in Geneva, CH

-The agreed document deadline for the 40th JCT-VC meeting is XXday XX June 2020.
+The agreed document deadline for the 40th JCT-VC meeting is Tuesday 16 June 2020.
 Plans for scheduling of agenda items within that meeting remained TBA.

-XXXX was thanked for the excellent hosting and organization of the 39th meeting of the JCT-VC.
+Kenzler Conference Management was thanked for its advance arrangements and management of the unfortunate interruption of these arrangements under the exceptional circumstances of the current meeting.

-The JCT-VC meeting was closed at approximately XXXX hours UTC on XXday, XX April 2020.
+The JCT-VC meeting was closed at approximately 1130 hours UTC on Thursday, 23 April 2020.

 Annex A to JCT-VC report: List of documents